 * A school district must consult with the paraeducator and apply for the emergency substitute certificate as required in chapter 181-79A WAC.

-The Advanced Paraeducator Certificate must include training competencies that align with the standards of practice of an advanced paraeducator.
+The advanced certificate must include training competencies that align with the standards of practice of an advanced paraeducator.

 - Sign up for the Paraeducator Board newsletter